 While that may be true, it seems humans are good at predicting who they’ll like from a person’s photo.
 In 2016, Vivian Zayas’s research at Cornell found that the impressions we form of others’ personalities from photographs line up with the way we later judge them in person, at least initially.
 “These findings support the view that even after having ‘read a book,’ one still, to some extent, judges it by its ‘cover,’” the researchers concluded.
 But the photos in that study were simple headshots with participants’ hair pulled back, not Instagram-filter-curated like the ones we use as Tinder profile pictures.

 It’s harder to hide what we look like over video chat, but not impossible.
 The student from the Netherlands described to me how, when he Skyped his nevermet girlfriend from Brazil, he’d aim his phone camera at the front of his face, which he thought was more attractive than the sides.
 Meanwhile, his girlfriend would stay seated.
-He says she told him later that she was afraid if she walked around and he saw her body, he’d think she was too chubby.
+He said she told him later that she was afraid if she walked around and he saw her body, he’d think she was too chubby.
 “But emotional attachment is what kept us going,” he told me.
 “If she looked different in person, it wouldn’t matter.”
 And it didn’t.
 When they finally met at an airport in Brazil a week before we spoke, they kissed and felt instantly connected.
 But neither had anticipated the height difference: He was 6’2” and she was 5’4”.
 This is common among nevermets—height is especially hard to judge over video.

 Yet however surprising or uncomfortable a nevermet first meeting might be, the cost of flaking is at least a plane ticket.
-So, in part, because she’d flown to Portland with the intention of spending 9 days with Ben, Mikka agreed to a second date.
+So, in part, because she’d flown to Portland with the intention of spending nine days with Ben, Mikka agreed to a second date.
 It was “boring, incredibly awkward,” and not much better than the first.
 But on their third date—during which Ben blindfolded Mikka, massaged her feet, and hand-fed her chocolate and mango—they connected and have been dating ever since.
 Now Mikka flies to Portland to stay with him most weeks.

 Yet just as traveling a long distance might incentivize couples to give each other a chance—like Mikka did with Ben—so too does it act as a hurdle in staying together.
-“The distance is a wall and it kind of forces you to make a decision,” my coworker Jessie said.
+“The distance is a wall and it kind of forces you to make a decision,” my co-worker Jessie said.
 “You think: ‘Do I really want to buy that next plane ticket?’”
 The first time Matt Rucker, a 28-year-old software engineer, met an Australian man he’d been chatting with for half a year on Scruff, they spent two months on a cross-country U.S. road trip.
 By the end, Matt was enamored, “but I was broke, and we didn’t really have a path to reunite.”
 After that their romantic relationship gradually faded, but they still talk weekly as friends.